LOGOS

 Differentiation

 Six thousand years ago humanity witnessed a gigantic stellar explosion in the southern constellation of Vela.
-It’s luminosity was of such a magnitude that for many months its brilliance was to even outshine the moon, appearing, depending upon the season, as either an awesome light source by night or as a smaller second sun by day.
+It’s luminosity was of such magnitude its brilliance outshone the moon, appearing, depending upon the season, as an awesome light source by night or a smaller second sun by day.

-The psychological impact of the mere apparition of this stellar outburst would have undoubtedly been overwhelming; indeed it has been speculated that perhaps we owe the very birth of modern civilisation to its occurance.
+Believable or not the psychological impact of this stellar outburst would have been more than traumatic enough with or without such disturbances; indeed it has been speculated we owe the very birth of civilisation to its occurance.
 For contemporaneous with this event came bursting forth the first and greatest of the ancient civilisations, the Sumerians, followed in quick succession by similar flowerings in Egypt, India and China.
-This development being further nourished by waves of technological innovation sweeping down from the peoples of the north, none more transcendant than breakthroughs in the science of metallurgy.
+This development being nourished by waves of technological innovation sweeping down from the peoples of the north, none more transcendant than breakthroughs in the science of metallurgy.

 “With stunning abruptness there appears in this little Sumerian mud garden – as though the flowers of its tiny cities were suddenly bursting into bloom – the whole cultural syndrome that has since constituted the germinal unit of all the high civilisations of the world.
 And we cannot attribute this event to any achievement of the mentality of simple peasants.
 It was actually and clearly the highly conscious creation (this much can be asserted with complete assurance) of the mind and science of a new order of humanity, which had never before appeared in the history of mankind; namely the professional, full-time, initiated, strictly regimented temple priest.”